Blogs

 Preparation Method

-1. Take a pan, add ghee to it, add some cumin seeds and let it turn a little brown, now add capsicum and sauté for 2-3 minutes.
-Now, add mashed and boiled banana and mix well.
+1. Take a pan, add ghee to it, add some cumin seeds, and let it turn a little brown, now add capsicum and sauté for 2-3 minutes.
+Now, add mashed and boiled bananas and mix well.
 Let it cook for 2-3 minutes.

 2. Add some salt and mix well.

-3. Add all the spices (red chilli, garam masala, pav bhaji masala, turmeric powder) and chopped coriander leaves.
+3. Add all the spices (red chili, garam masala, pav bhaji masala, turmeric powder) and chopped coriander leaves.
 Mix well and cook for some time.

 5. Cut the pav into two halves.
 Roast it on Tava with butter.